 On Friday 5th October 2001, His Excellency Sir Eric Neal, Governor of South Australia, attended a function to formally name the research activities at The Queen Elizabeth Hospital as the ‘Basil Hetzel Institute for Medical Research (BHI)’, in honour of one of Australia’s ‘masters of medicine’, Dr Basil S Hetzel, AC.

-A $19 million purpose-built research facility, The Institute, was opened in March 2009 and is located on Woodville Road opposite the main campus of The Queen Elizabeth Hospital.
-In 2010, it was renamed the ‘Basil Hetzel Institute for Translational Health Research’ to reflect the close clinical research focus at the BHI.
+A $19 million purpose-built research facility was opened in March 2009 and is located on Woodville Road opposite the main campus of The Queen Elizabeth Hospital.
+In 2010, the BHI was renamed the ‘Basil Hetzel Institute for Translational Health Research’.

-The Institute comprises the research efforts of staff and students employed or affiliated with the University of Adelaide, the University of South Australia or The Queen Elizabeth Hospital (SA Health, CALHN).
-Excellent laboratory facilities in close proximity to clinical areas provide opportunities for research students, including Postgraduate (medical, science and health science) and Honours students.
+The Basil Hetzel Institute (BHI) comprises the research efforts of staff and students employed or affiliated with the University of Adelaide, the University of South Australia or The Queen Elizabeth Hospital (SA Health, CALHN).
+Excellent laboratory facilities in close proximity to clinical areas provide opportunities for research students, including Honours and Postgraduate (medical, science and health science) students.

 Dr Basil S Hetzel AC